FASEB Catalyst Conferences

 Types of Catalyst Conferences

-- Entry level: A half-day virtual program with four to five speakers, a minimum of 100 attendees, no fundraising goals, and no registration fees
+- Entry Level: A half-day virtual program with four to five speakers and a minimum of 100 attendees with no registration fees.
+Organizers are not expected to set fundraising goals.

-- Advanced level: Two consecutive half-day virtual programs with a minimum of 125 attendees, a $500 fundraising goal, and a registration fee of $50 ($25 for students).
-If $5,000 is raised, registration is free for all participants.
+- Advanced Level: Two consecutive half-day virtual programs with a minimum of 125 attendees, a $50 registration fee ($25 for students), and a $500 fundraising goal.
+If the organizer raises $5,000, registration is free for all participants.

 Learn more about organizing a Catalyst Conference in this recorded webinar.
 If you have questions or are ready to get started, email us.